HOA laws — Oregon

 What are the HOA fine limits in Oregon?

-How do I dispute an HOA fine in Oregon?
+How do I dispute an HOA fine or violation in Oregon?

-Can my HOA foreclose on my home in Oregon?
+Can an HOA foreclose on my home in Oregon over unpaid fines or dues?

 Is mediation required for HOA disputes in Oregon?